Famous Same-Sex Couples

 16

-Al Parker [b.
-Andrew Okun] (director, producer, porn star)
+Al Parker (director, producer, porn actor)

 Richard Cole (producer, actor)